FAIRmat-NFDI/pynxtools/docs/learn/nexus-validation.md

 This workaround was tested with Windows 11, but should very likely also work with Windows 10 and lower.

 ## Other approaches (not part of pynxtools)
-Aside from the tools we developed within FAIRmat, the [official NeXus website](https://manual.nexusformat.org/validation.htm) listed two more programs for the validation of NeXus files:
+Aside from the tools we developed within FAIRmat, the [official NeXus website](https://manual.nexusformat.org/validation.htm) lists two more programs for the validation of NeXus files:

 1. nxvalidate
 2. punx